Lawyer says 'nothing was out of bounds' for reporters seeking scoops on young Prince Harry

 Published

-A broken thumb, a back injury, dabbling with drugs and dating girls.
-No event in the life of a young Prince Harry was too trivial or private for the journalists of Mirror Group Newspapers to resist, and the demand for such scoops led to the use of illegal means to dig up dirt, his lawyer said…
+No event in the life of a young Prince Harry was too trivial or private for the journalists of Mirror Group Newspapers to resist, and the demand for such scoops led to the use of illegal means to dig up dirt, his lawyer said Monday in the opening of his phone hacking lawsuit.
+“Nothing was…

 #davidsherborne #mirrorgroup #anthonygreen #zilch #nada #dailymirror #timothyfancourt #spare #oprahwinfrey #princessdiana